Rate this page:

 Routing rules

-Routing rules allow developers to launch one or several scenarios, and make and receive calls.
-When a call arrives to the platform or you make a call via an SDK client, routing rules choose what scenario(s) to execute.
-Launching a routing rule executes all the attached scenarios.
+Routing rules in Voximplant enable developers to launch one or multiple scenarios and make and receive calls.
+When a call arrives on the platform or you make a call through an SDK client, routing rules select the appropriate scenario(s) to execute.
+Launching a routing rule initiates the execution of all attached scenarios.

-In this article, you will learn how to create routing rules, attach scenarios, set up patterns for incoming calls, and execute routing rules and therefore, scenarios.
+In this guide, you will learn how to create routing rules, attach scenarios, set up patterns for incoming calls, and execute routing rules and scenarios.

 Warning